 Stakeholders also raised concerns in relation to the extent of the information that would need to be provided and how this relates to the timing of rebids.
-Alinta Energy suggested that the requirement in the proposed rule to rebid as soon as practicable presupposes that information is material at a point in time, at which time a decision to
+Alinta Energy suggested that the requirement in the proposed rule to rebid as soon as practicable presupposes that information is material at a point in time, at which time a decision to rebid is made.
+Alinta Energy suggested that in fact markets are dynamic with participants revisiting and reinterpreting information on an ongoing basis.
+InterGen considered that a generator may not seek to rebid when a change in material circumstances becomes known, preferring to first wait for confirmation of further events or other triggers, or undertaking additional analysis before making a rebid.
+122

-Alinta Energy, submission on the options paper, p.
-3.